-(From The Millions.
-Link to the complete interview given below)
+(From The Hindu, by Parvati Sharma.
+Link to the complete article given below)

 The Mughals have garnered many adjectives over the centuries.
 Once, when the world looked in awe at the power and wealth of Hindustan, they were simply ‘Great’.
 More recently, as Hindustan locks itself in a manic tussle with its past, they are ‘foreign’ or ‘invaders’, often both.
 Perhaps it’s time for a calming epithet: the Mughals were, without question, literary.

 The first of them, Babur, is known for defeating Ibrahim Lodi in Panipat, but almost equally renowned for his autobiography.
 It’s not that kings hadn’t written before.
 Julius Caesar was composing accounts of his Gallic campaigns in 1 BC.
 The earliest autobiography — an account of a person’s life, not a record of events — was St. Augustine’s Confessions, written circa 400 AD.
 Babur, living a millennium later and a world away, invented the form for himself with Baburnama, the first personal memoir in Islamic literature.
 And he did it with flair — “both a Caesar and a Cervantes”, as Amitav Ghosh has described him — writing with lucid ease, whether of the pangs of his first love or his battle strategies.
 (The first autobiography in an Indian language, incidentally, may be Ardhakathanak (‘Half Life’) by Banarasidas, a Jain merchant who wrote in Braj Bhasha, and in verse, in the 17th century.)

 The urge to write